-Wisconsin man admitted kidnapping teen, killing parents, police say
+Wisconsin kidnapper targeted teen after seeing her get on school bus: prosecutor

 Soon after, police stopped Patterson, who was driving nearby.

-Reporting by Todd Melby in Barron, Wisconsin, writing by Joseph Ax in New York; Editing by Scott Malone, Lisa Shumaker and James Dalgleish
+Reporting by Todd Melby in Barron, Wisconsin, writing by Joseph Ax in New York; editing by Lisa Shumaker, James Dalgleish and Cynthia Osterman